 Archival and most library materials are non-circulating and must be used in the reading room.

-May bring in laptop/tablet/phone/camera [unless not allowed for particular collection] and reference books.
+Researchers may bring in laptop/tablet/phone/camera [unless not allowed for the particular collection] and reference books.

-No smoking, no food or drink (including water, chewing gum, cough drops), no pens, no hats, jackets, sweaters with pockets, no cases, bags (backpacks, etc), no notebooks or binders.
+The following are not allowed in the reading room: smoking, food or drink (including water, chewing gum, cough drops), pens, hats, jackets, sweaters with pockets, cases, bags (backpacks, etc), notebooks or binders.

-(If a user needs to bring in leaves of paper (e.g. for fact checking), the paper will have to be reviewed and marked by staff with a "Non-Archival" stamp.)
+We provide lockers, pencils and notepaper.
+If a user needs to bring in leaves of paper (e.g. for fact checking), the paper will have to be reviewed and marked by staff with a "Non-Archival" stamp.

 All items removed from the reading room, including notepaper, reference books, and photocopies of materials, must be presented to a staff member for inspection prior to departure.
 All laptops and tablets must be opened.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 If a user makes a request for, or later uses, a photocopy or reproduction (including handwritten copies) for purposes in excess of fair use, that user may be liable for copyright infringement.
 Users are advised to obtain permission from owners of copyright before publishing any materials examined in the Hoover Institution Library & Archives.

 To listen to sound recordings or view videos or films, please contact us at least two business days before you visit.
 We will advise you of the accessibility of the materials you wish to use.
 Not all audiovisual material is immediately accessible.

 Almost all of the materials of the Hoover Library are listed in Stanford University Libraries' online catalog.
 However, some of the serials, newspapers, government documents and society publications (and their holdings) may be listed only in the card catalogs located in the reading room.